wordswords/dotfiles/TRAININGRECOMMENDATIONS.md

 https://missing.csail.mit.edu/

-### IET 'Fundementals' Course
+### ISTQB 'Fundementals' Course

-Although the true usefulness of IET's Fundementals testing course has been debated for a long while, it is worth getting on your CV simply because a lot of job descriptions of QA roles require it.
+Although the true usefulness of ISTQB's Fundementals testing course has been debated for a long while, it is worth getting on your CV simply because a lot of job descriptions of QA roles require it.